GlobalTester/org.globaltester.dev/com.hjp.releng/doc/setupEnv.md

 These scripts are shell/OS independent as long as you have git on your PATH.

 Depending on your connectivity to the providing servers this might take some time.
-Gratulations, your have a complete workingcopy.
+Congratulations, your have a complete working copy.

 Building products